During the health crisis, an economic activity outlook update is regularly published and relies on less conventional sources (information

 Finally, INSEE has also estimated the proportion of businesses closed.

-Each week, INSEE disseminates information on the number of deaths per day since 1 March 2020.
+INSEE regularly disseminates information on the number of deaths per day since 1 March 2020.
 The analysis provided at national and local (regional and departmental)

 levels focuses on the evolution of deaths by gender, age and place of death.

 The maps and graphs are accompanied by downloadable files.

 INSEE releases a dossier on the usual household living conditions.
 It includes information

 on two themes, in particular: housing occupation and people living alone; it consists

 of a national study, maps and a lot of information at regional and departmental level.

 Many indicators are suggested, such as the proportion of households living

 in over-occupied housing or the proportion of people aged 75 or over living in poverty.

 The announcement of the lockdown on 16 March and its implementation from midday